-Students with SEND are assigned an LSO Key worker and an Learning Support Teacher Key Worker who meet with them regularly to discuss academic progress and emotional wellbeing.
+Students with SEND are assigned an LSO Key worker and a Learning Support Teacher Key Worker who meet with them regularly to discuss academic progress and emotional wellbeing.
 The school's Pastoral System also provides support for students in school.
 Heads of School work closely with Learning Support to ensure students' needs are being met.
-The Learning Support Faculty runs a daily Lunch Club, Reflection time, Gardening Club and Arts Club.
+The Learning Support Faculty runs a daily Lunch Club, Reflection time and Gardening Club.
 The School Nurse visits weekly and operates a drop in lunch time session as well as timetabled liaison with students.